-The report recommended that wells which would no longer be used in the future, should be properly closed, to minimize the potential for contamination pathways.
-In addition, the debris should be removed and disposed or recycled as appropriate, and the soil underneath the debris sites should be observed for indications whether the soils have been adversely affected by historic uses.
-If the soil is stained or emits odors; testing and remediation or proper disposal, if necessary, should occur prior to grading.
-While the risk is low, there is a potential that soil disturbing activities could expose construction workers to contaminated debris, to elevated levels of chemicals that would be hazardous or that hazardous substances would be inadvertently spread, resulting in a greater aerial extent of contamination.
-Soil containing elevated levels of contaminants, if left unmanaged would pose a health risk to future occupants and users of the site.
+While no known soil contamination was identified, the reports recommend that all existing wells should be properly closed, to minimize the potential for contamination pathways.
+In addition, the locations containing debris should be disposed and/or recycled and the soil underneath the debris should be observed to identify whether the soils have been adversely affected by historic uses.
+If soil is stained or contains odors; remediation, as necessary should occur prior to grading.
+While the risk is low, there is a potential that soil disturbing activities could expose workers to contaminated debris, elevated levels of chemicals that would be hazardous or hazardous substances would be inadvertently spread, resulting in a greater aerial extent of contamination.
+Soil containing elevated levels of contaminants, if left unmanaged would pose a health risk to occupants.
 In addition, it is possible that septic tanks, wells or other underground storage devices that have not been identified, could be present, because these would have been installed prior to permitting or closure requirements.
-The potential for hazardous material contamination is considered a potentially significant impact.
+In addition, the structures onsite could contain lead based paint and/or asbestos.
+All structures built prior to 1980 should be tested for asbestos and properly handled and removed prior to demolition.
+The potential for hazardous material contamination is considered a significant impact.

-Implementation of applicable regulations in Title 40 of the CFR by the Applicant, under the oversight of the CUPA, DTSC and/or the RWQCB would ensure that soil contamination from past uses, if any, will be properly investigated and disposed of, or remediated, according to established protocols.
+Implementation of applicable regulations in Title 40 of the CFR by the applicants, under the oversight of the City and/or RWQCB would ensure that soil contamination, if any as a result of past uses is re-mediated according to established protocols.

-Implementation of MM 4.10-1 would reduce the risk of exposure to site contamination to a less than significant level by ensuring that known or potentially hazardous site conditions are identified and appropriately managed.
+Implementation of MM 4.10-1 would reduce the risk of exposure to site contamination to a less that significant level for the SVSP by ensuring that known or potentially hazardous site conditions are identified and appropriately managed in accordance with regulations adopted prior to development.

-It should be noted that the California Education Code requires site specific information for school site development, including approval from DTSC that the proposed school sites are free of contaminants that would pose an unacceptable risk to students and faculty.
-A school site has been designated in the CSP.
-The Roseville City School District would be required under the California Education Code to complete the necessary assessments to ensure that development of the proposed school site would not expose children and teachers to unacceptable risks associated with hazardous materials contamination.
+It should be noted that the California Education Code requires site specific information for school site development, including approval from DTSC that the proposed school sites are free of contaminants that would pose a risk to students and faculty.
+School sites have been designated in the land use plan for the SVSP.
+Center Joint Unified School District would be required under the California Education Code to complete the necessary assessments to ensure that development of the proposed school sites would not expose children and teachers to risks associated with contaminated sites.